-The endocrine system is a collection of ductless glands that produce hormones and secrete them into the circulatory system, without the intermediate presence of ducts carrying secretions towards target organs.
-Hormones can therefore act as chemical messengers for a large number of cells and tissues simultaneously.
+The endocrine system is a collection of ductless glands that produce hormones and secrete them into the circulatory system.
+Endocrine glands work without ducts for carrying secretions towards target organs.
+Instead, hormones can act as chemical messengers for a large number of cells and tissues simultaneously.

 The endocrine system, along with the nervous system, integrates the signals from different parts of the body and the environment.
 In addition, the endocrine system produces effector molecules in the form of hormones that can elicit an appropriate response from the body in order to maintain homeostasis.
-While the nervous system produces immediate effects, the endocrine system is designed to be relatively slow in initiation but with a prolonged effect.
+The nervous system produces immediate effects.
+The endocrine system is designed to be relatively slow to initiate, but it has a prolonged effect.

 The endocrine system is involved in every process of the human body.
-Starting from the motility of the digestive tract, to the absorption and metabolism of glucose and other minerals, hormones can affect a variety of organs in different ways.
+Starting from the motility of the digestive system, to the absorption and metabolism of glucose and other minerals, hormones can affect a variety of organs in different ways.
 Some hormones affect the retention of calcium in bones or their usage to power muscle contraction.
 In addition, they are involved in the development and maturation of the adaptive immune system, and the reproductive system.
 Crucially, they can affect overall growth and metabolism, changing the way every cell assimilates and utilizes key nutrients.

-Organs of the Endocrine System
+Endocrine System Parts

-The endocrine system consists of a number of organs – some of which have hormone production as their primary function, while other play important roles in other organ systems as well.
+The endocrine system consists of a number of organs – some of which have hormone production as their primary function, while others play important roles in other organ systems as well.
 These include the pituitary and pineal glands in the brain, the thyroid and parathyroid glands in the neck, the thymus in the thoracic region, the adrenals and pancreas in the abdominal region and the gonads in the reproductive system.

 Together, the hypothalamus and pituitary can regulate a number of endocrine organs, particularly the gonads, and the adrenals.
 In fact, the hypothalamus can be considered as the nodal point that integrates two major pathways for regulation – the nervous and endocrine systems.
 It is made of a collection of neurons that collect information from the body through the nervous system and integrate it into a response through the endocrine system, especially the anterior and posterior parts of the pituitary gland.

 The neck contains the thyroid and parathyroid glands.
 The thyroid gland consists of two symmetric lobes connected by a narrow strip of tissue called the isthmus glandularis, forming a butterfly-like structure.
 Each lobe is about 5cm in height, and the isthmus is approximately 1.25 cm in length.
 The gland is situated in the front of the neck, behind the thyroid cartilage.
 Each lobe of the thyroid gland is usually positioned in front of a pair of parathyroid glands.
 Each of the four parathyroid glands is approximately 6x3x1 mm in size, and weighs between 30 and 35 gms.
 There can be some variation in the number of parathyroid glands among individuals, with some people having more than 2 pairs of glands.

 The thymus is an endocrine organ situated behind the sternum (also known as the breastbone), between the two lungs.
 It is pinkish-gray in color and consists of two lobes.
 Its endocrine function complements its role in the immune system, being used for the development and maturation of thymus-derived lymphocytes (T-cells).
-This organ is unusual because its activity peaks during childhood.
+This organ is unusual because of its activity peaks during childhood.
 After adolescence, it slowly shrinks and gets replaced by fat.
 At its largest, before the onset of puberty, it can weigh nearly 30 gms.

 The adrenals are placed above the kidney and therefore also known as suprarenal glands.
-They are yellowish in color, and surrounded by a capsule of fat.
+They are yellowish in color and surrounded by a capsule of fat.
 They can be seen just under the diaphragm and are connected to that muscular organ by a layer of connective tissue.
 The adrenal glands consist of an outer medulla and an inner cortex, having distinct secretions and roles within the body.

 The pancreas plays a dual role, being an integral and important part of both the digestive and endocrine systems.
-The glandular organ located close to the C-shaped bend of the duodenum, can be seen behind the stomach.
+The glandular organ located close to the C-shaped bend of the duodenum, and it can be seen behind the stomach.
 It contains cells with an exocrine function that produce digestive enzymes as well as endocrine cells in the islets of Langerhans that produce insulin and glucagon.
-The hormones play a role in the metabolism and storage of blood glucose and thus the two differing functions of the organ are integrated at a certain level.
+The hormones play a role in the metabolism and storage of blood glucose and thus the two different functions of the organ are integrated at a certain level.

 The gonads also have important endocrine functions that influence the proper development of reproductive organs, the onset of puberty, and maintenance of fertility.
-Other organs such as the heart, kidney and liver also act as secondary endocrine organs, secreting hormones like erythropoietin that can affect red blood cell production.
+Other organs such as the heart, kidney, and liver also act as secondary endocrine organs, secreting hormones like erythropoietin that can affect red blood cell production.

 Diseases of the Endocrine System

 Imbalances of hormones from the reproductive system are also significant since they can influence fertility, mood, and wellbeing.
 Another important endocrine gland is the thyroid, with both high and low levels of secretion affecting a person’s capacity to function optimally, even affecting fertility in women.
 The thyroid also needs a crucial micronutrient, iodine, in order to produce its hormone.
 Dietary deficiency of this mineral can lead to an enlargement of the thyroid gland as the body tries to compensate for low levels of thyroid hormones.

 Hypothyroidism is a condition where the body has an insufficient supply of thyroid hormones – thyroxine (T4) and triiodothyronine (T3).
 Both these hormones contain iodine and are derived from a single amino acid – tyrosine.
-Iodine deficiency is a common cause for hypothyroidism, since the gland is unable to synthesize adequate amounts of hormone.
+Iodine deficiency is a common cause for hypothyroidism since the gland is unable to synthesize adequate amounts of hormone.
 This can arise due to damage to the cells of the thyroid gland through infection or inflammation, or medical interventions for excessive thyroid activity.
 It can also arise from a deficiency in the pituitary hormone that stimulates the thyroid.
 Alternatively, it could be due to defects in the receptors for the hormone.
 Thyroxine is the more common hormone in the blood and has a longer half-life than T3.

-Hypogonadism refers to a spectrum of disorders where there is an insufficiency in sex hormones.
-These are usually secreted by the primary gonads (testes and ovaries) and affect the development, maturation and functioning of sex organs and the appearance of secondary sexual characteristics.
+Hypogonadism refers to a spectrum of disorders where there is an insufficiency of sex hormones.
+These are usually secreted by the primary gonads (testes and ovaries) and affect the development, maturation, and functioning of sex organs and the appearance of secondary sexual characteristics.
 It can arise due to a low level of sex hormone production by the gonads itself, or the insensitivity of these organs to cues from the brain for hormone production.
 The first condition is called primary hypogonadism and the latter is called central hypogonadism.